Harting with Elsted

 MONTHLY UPDATE FROM SIMON

-June 2025
+July 2025

 Dear Friends

-With my prayers and best wishes
+With my prayers for you all,

 Simon